 Leg ulcers are unhealed sores or open wounds on the legs.
 Without treatment, these types of ulcers can keep recurring.
 This condition is most commonly caused by poor circulation, though it may be attributed to a variety of ailments.
 These wounds are also more common in women, but they can affect both men and women of any age.
-If they are treated early, leg ulcers can improve without causing any further complications.
+If they’re treated early, leg ulcers can improve without causing any further complications.

-Some of the most common causes of these ulcers are:
+Some other causes of leg ulcers are:

-It is important to make an appointment with your doctor if you experience any of the following symptoms:
+It’s important to make an appointment with your doctor if you experience any of the following symptoms:

 - open sores

 - pain in the affected area

 - generalized pain or heaviness in the legs

 Diagnosing leg ulcers

 Your doctor will perform a physical examination combined with testing to diagnose your leg ulcers and determine their exact cause.
 Often times, your doctor will be able to differentiate between a leg ulcer and regular sore just by looking at it.
 They’ll likely order a variety of tests to determine the right treatment plan, including:

 - CT scan, which is an imaging scan that takes fine detail cross-sectional X-rays